Michael Barber (educationist)

-Sir Michael Bayldon Barber (born 24 November 1955) is a British former public servant and educationist, best known for serving as Head of the Prime Minister's Delivery Unit under Tony Blair’s government.
-He was knighted in 2005 for his contributions to improving government.
-He is the founder and chairman of Delivery Associates, a global advisory firm focussed on working with governments and other public and social impact organisations to help deliver improved outcomes for people around the world.
+Sir Michael Bayldon Barber (born 24 November 1955) is a British former civil servant and educationist known for serving as head of the Prime Minister's Delivery Unit under Tony Blair’s government.
+He was knighted in 2005 for his contributions.
+He is the founder and chairman of Delivery Associates, a global advisory firm.

 He has advised governments in over 60 countries on issues of public policy and delivery.
-He was the founder and first head of the Prime Minister's Delivery Unit under Prime Minister Tony Blair, and later served as Chief Education Advisor at Pearson, and as a partner at McKinsey, where he was head of the global education practice.
-He served as Co-Chair of Boston Consulting Group's not-for-profit foundation, Centre for Public Impact and has been a Distinguished Visiting Fellow at the Harvard T.H.
-Chan School of Public Health and the Harvard Graduate School of Education.
-He was appointed as the first ever Chair of the Office for Students (OfS) – the new regulator for Higher Education in the UK established in 2018 - until he stepped down in March 2021.
+He was the founder and first head of the Prime Minister's Delivery Unit under Prime Minister Tony Blair, and later served as chief education advisor at Pearson, and as a partner at McKinsey, where he was head of the global education practice.
+He served as co-chair of Boston Consulting Group's not-for-profit foundation and the Centre for Public Impact.

-Barber published How to Run a Government: So that Citizens Benefit and Taxpayers Don’t go Crazy in 2015 and his latest book Accomplishment - How to achieve ambitious and challenging things was published by Penguin in 2021.
+Barber published How to Run a Government: So that Citizens Benefit and Taxpayers Don’t go Crazy in 2015, and his second book, Accomplishment – How to achieve ambitious and challenging things, was published by Penguin in 2021.

-In 2021, he was asked by the UK Prime Minister and Cabinet Secretary to conduct a rapid review of government delivery to ensure it remains focused, effective and efficient in the rebuild after COVID-19.
+In 2021, he was asked by the UK Prime Minister and Cabinet Secretary to conduct a review of government delivery after COVID-19.
 In January 2022, Barber was appointed Chancellor of the University of Exeter.
 In April 2022, Barber was announced as the new chairman of Somerset County Cricket Club.
+In December 2024, he was appointed Prime Minister Keir Starmer's envoy to the Palestinian Authority for economic affairs.

 Education and early career

-Barber was born in Liverpool, and educated at Bootham School, York, a private school with a Quaker background and ethos.
-He read History at the University of Oxford before training as a teacher.
+Barber was born in Liverpool, son of Chris Barber (1921-2012), chairman of Oxfam from 1983 to 1989, and Anne Satterthwaite, née Fowkes.
+His paternal grandmother's family owned Jacob's Biscuits, where his father worked from 1949 to 1980.
+He was educated at Bootham School in York.
+He studied history at the University of Oxford.
 He taught in schools in Britain and Zimbabwe.

 Barber worked in the education department of the National Union of Teachers.
 As a member of the Labour Party, he was elected to the council of the London Borough of Hackney, becoming chair of the education committee.
-In 1987 he contested for Labour the seat of Henley, then held by Michael Heseltine.
+In 1987, he contested for Labour the seat of Henley, then held by Michael Heseltine.